 Why do we need restorative practices in education?

 Although we built the foundation of a strong community, some students struggled with negative perspectives of school.
-We had a traditional discipline system that seemed to work, though the more we used them, the more detentions and referrals seemed to lose their meaning.
-Nothing seemed terribly wrong.
+We had a traditional discipline system that seemed to work, yet the more we used it, the more that detentions and referrals seemed to lose their meaning.